intranda/goobi-workflow-plugins-en/step/plugin_intranda_step_image_selection.md

 ---
 description: >-
-  With the plugin for the quality control of images, images can be checked in detail for their quality
+  With the plugin for the selection of images, images can be visually selected.
 ---

-# Quality control of images
+# Selection of images

 ## Introduction

-​ This plugin is used to visually check the quality of images.
-It allows different views of images as thumbnails, in large display or even in full screen mode.
-In addition, the full text of the image can be displayed and various functions for download or image manipulation can be activated. ​
+​ This plugin is used to visually select images.
+It allows to select, deselect and sort via Drag & Drop. ​

 | Details |  |
 | :--- | :--- |